GiridharRNair/YourDailyRundownBackend/README.md

 ## News Summarization

-The news_summarizer.py file handles the news summarization process.
-It uses the google.generativeai library to perform AI-based summarization of news articles.
-The summarization process involves fetching top headlines from various categories using the Newsdata API and then generating a summary for each category using the AI model.

-1. Fetch top headlines for predefined news categories from the Newsdata API.
+The news_summarizer.py module is responsible for conducting news summarization utilizing advanced AI capabilities.
+Powered by the google.generativeai library, it orchestrates the process of generating concise news summaries from articles.
+Here's a step-by-step overview of how the summarization process takes place:

+1. **Fetching Top Headlines**:
+   The module interacts with the Newsdata API to retrieve the latest top 3 headlines for predefined news categories.
+Each category, such as business, politics, entertainment, general, health, science, sports, technology, and world, is processed individually.
 </br></br>
-2. Combine all descriptions from each category into a single text.
+2. **Article Extraction**:
+   For each retrieved headline, the module extracts article content from the provided link.
+This content is acquired using the World News API.
+The extraction process ensures that only valid articles with meaningful content are considered for summarization.
 </br></br>
-3. Use the AI model to generate a summary of the combined text in five comprehensive sentences.
+3. **Summarization Generation**:
+   The AI model, configured with parameters like model type, temperature, candidate count, and more, generates a comprehensive summary for the collected articles.
+The content is summarized into a cohesive paragraph, with the goal of condensing the key points and highlights.
 </br></br>
+4. **Summarized News Storage**:
-4. Store the summarized news for each category in a dictionary.
+   The generated summaries for each category are stored in a dictionary.
+This dictionary maintains an organized record of the summarized news content for future use.

-## Sending Newsletters
+</br></br>
+5. **Subscriber Notification**:
+   The summarized news content is then used to create personalized newsletters for subscribers.
+Using the SendGrid API, the module dispatches the crafted newsletters to the subscribers' email addresses based on their intrests.
+Each email includes a link allowing subscribers to easily unsubscribe from future notifications if desired.
 The email_subscribers function in news_summarizer.py is responsible for sending personalized newsletters to subscribers.
 It fetches the list of registered users from the database, generates a summary of news articles for each user's subscribed categories, and sends a personalized email to each user.

-The email content includes a greeting, personalized news summaries for each category, and an unsubscribe link.
+This comprehensive workflow showcases the integration of AI-based summarization, news article extraction, and efficient delivery of personalized news summaries to subscribers' inboxes.
+The entire process is orchestrated within the news_summarizer.py module, facilitating a seamless and informative news summarization experience.

 ## Scheduled Task